-- describe your organisation's capacity and capability to successfully deliver the project, including experience in delivering similar projects - demonstrate how your organisation is qualified and experienced to work with the target cohorts and communities, including your capacity to engage in a culturally appropriate way - list the key stakeholders and/or partnerships required to successfully implement the project and how your organisation intends to engage with local governments.
+- describe your organisation's capacity and capability to successfully deliver the project, including experience in delivering similar projects - demonstrate how your organisation is qualified and experienced to work with the health sector - explain the key stakeholders and/or partnerships required to successfully implement the project, whether these relationships are existing and if not, the steps that will be taken to establish these relationships.

-How to apply
+7. How to apply